 We then showed our participants a short, 20-minute video of Sharon in the region, detailing a brief history of the region and discussing the two different narratives with an ordinary Israeli and Palestinian.
 This short clip managed to stimulate a very fruitful discussion: with participants displaying an immediate interest in the alternative narratives of ‘Israeli Independence Day’ and the Palestinian ‘Nakba’.
 Participants soon began discussing amongst themselves how we define a nation’s ‘independence day’, with one participant questioning how appropriate this term really is if there were already people inhabiting the land, and another student outlining the importance of this day in celebrating the fact that Jewish people finally felt like they had somewhere to call ‘home’.
 Needless to say, it was clear that our students had very different understandings of how to interpret a particular event in history - one of our participants from the University of Exeter, Sarah Schneider, said she was unaware that the two narratives of ‘Nakba’ and ‘Independence’ existed in parallel, making it clear that this conflict is one that resists any easy simplification.
 Following the video, we also discussed the difference between solutions at a higher level and solutions on the grassroots level, highlighting the disparity between individuals who want to live in peace and governments who often benefit from the continuation of the conflict.
 Hannah Radley, who described herself as of a liberal Jewish background, said that the video made her appreciate the importance of both ‘Palestinian self-determination and Jewish self-determination’, for if ‘one people has the right to self-determination, so does the other’.
 Amidst further discussions about the role of religion, ideological settlers and British involvement in the region, our students displayed a remarkable awareness of the core issues of the conflict - touching on many of the topics that would later be expanded on during the week.

 Building on the themes discussed, it was particularly instructive to see that participants had very different reasons for joining the programme and wanting to know more about the conflict.
-Sara El-Kateep, a Palestinian student from the University of Southampton, said that she had been aware of the conflict for a long time, but primarily from one side, and was eager to see what ‘other people [her] age thought of the situation’.
 Hannah Radley said she felt that this programme would allow her to develop ‘the tools…to come to a more structured solution.’
 Speaking to participants over the course of the week, and asking them about aspects of the course that really stood with them, it was quite fascinating to see how our students had changed, or at least re-considered, some of the ideas they came with.
-In particular, one of our youngest participants, Amina Gaddah, stated that she had previously been unaware that Zionism, just like so many words, means so many different things for different people - a sentiment later echoed by Sara.
+In particular, one of our youngest participants, Amina Gaddah, stated that she had previously been unaware that Zionism, just like so many words, means so many different things for different people.
 Secondly, Hannah said that before the discussion with Daniel Levy about Palestinian resistance, she had never thought of BDS as a means towards Palestinian freedom, rather than an end in itself.
 In her own words, this ‘made me look at BDS in a different way and support [it] in a way that I didn’t before.’
 These two examples are a testament to just how the discussions and debates of this week, both between speakers and participants and between participants themselves, introduced new angles of approaching and understanding this conflict.

 Two narratives, two histories, and two peoples: a session with Dr Tony Klug